-Aside from basil, this has quickly become our favorite herb on the homestead.
+Aside from basil, papalo seeds have quickly become our favorite herb on the homestead.
 We love cilantro and if you love cilantro too, then you will quickly fall in love with this plant as well.
-Papalo is widely grown in Mexico and Central America.
+Papalo seeds are widely grown in Mexico and Central America.
 It is a staple herb in those regions and is quickly becoming very popular here in the US as well.

-Papalo provides an amazing cilantro substitute for your salsa or pico de gallo recipes in mid summer!
+The Papalo herb provides an amazing cilantro substitute for your salsa or pico de gallo recipes in mid summer!
 When mixed with your recipe, its almost impossible to tell the difference between its use and that of cilantro.
-And at mid summer, the papalo is just getting started and will provide tons of output before fall frosts get here.
+And at mid summer, this plant is just getting started and will provide tons of output before fall frosts get here.
 Not only that, but seed pods look very similar to dandelions and are very easy to gather and save for next year.
+A win, win!

 If you like cilantro and get frustrated that your plants bolt too fast, this is the plant for you!
 Give it a try!